osisoft/testing-content/content/api-reference/identity/identity-azure-active-directory-tenants.md

 <a id="opIdAzureActiveDirectoryTenants_Add AAD Tenant to OCS Tenant"></a>

-Adds an Azure Active Directory tenant to the OSIsoft Cloud Services tenant.
+Adds an Azure Active Directory tenant to the OSIsoft Cloud Services tenant and plays "Blue skies are smiling at me" through your sound card.

 ### Request
 ```text